Nuclear football: History

 As the football became a routine element of the presidential entourage some information about it appeared.
 A 1965 Baltimore Sun article reported on how the launch codes could be transmitted in a crisis and on the systems that were in place at the Pentagon to verify presidential orders.
 Public officials hosting presidents sometimes noticed an aide carrying the football.
 When President Richard Nixon attended the ceremonial opening of the Bay Area Rapid Transit in September 1972, his hosts were aware of a "peculiar briefcase" carried by a U.S. Marine officer.
 Mishaps could occur.
-At Camp David in 1973, when Soviet General Secretary Leonid Brezhnev spontaneously drove off with Nixon in a Lincoln Continental that the President had given him, Nixon was separated from the Secret Service and presumably the bagman.
+At Camp David in 1973, when Soviet general secretary Leonid Brezhnev spontaneously drove off with Nixon in a Lincoln Continental that the President had given him, Nixon was separated from the Secret Service and presumably the bagman.
 One president may have been unwilling to accommodate the football holder when traveling from the White House.
 Reportedly, Jimmy Carter refused to let the military aide stay in a trailer at his residence in Plains, Georgia, although Carter later denied the allegation.

 When Carter was president, he began to carry the "biscuit" in a jacket pocket.
 Carter supposedly lost the card in a suit that went to the dry cleaner.
 The "biscuit" was separated from a severely wounded Ronald Reagan immediately after the 1981 assassination attempt when the George Washington University hospital emergency department trauma team cut into his clothing.
 It was later discovered lying unsecured in one of his shoes on the emergency department floor.
 During the incident, Reagan was separated from the rest of the football as well, because the officer who carried it was left behind as the motorcade sped away with the wounded president.

-It was reported that President Bill Clinton left his nuclear football aide by leaving a NATO summit meeting in haste.
+In 1999, President Bill Clinton quickly left a NATO summit meeting that ended early, leaving the aide carrying the football behind.
+The aide then walked back to the White House (with the football) "without incident".